 During this module you’ll be building on previous learning and acquiring knowledge, skills and attitudes required for assessment and management of children with a core spectrum of clinical presentations and conditions.
 This will predominantly be within a hospital setting (wards, outpatients, operating theatres) but will also spend time in a community setting (clinics, schools, and nurseries).
 You’ll have a two-day introductory course before you begin your paediatric placements.
 These will consist of a clinical attachment with a consultant led firm in a paediatric unit, a one week attachment with paediatricians based in the community and a one week attachment with paediatric surgeons.

-Clinical Phase II -- Dermatology, Ophthalmology, Otorhinolaryngology (Specials)
+Clinical Phase 2 - Dermatology, Ophthalmology, Otorhinolaryngology (Specials)

 During this module you’ll be building on previous learning and acquiring knowledge, skills and attitudes required for assessment and management of patients with a core spectrum of clinical presentations and conditions, in each specialty.
 This will take place within the hospital setting, predominantly in speciality clinics.
 The clinics will be based in dermatology, ophthalmology and ear-nose-throat departments.

-Clinical Phase II -- Health Care of the Elderly
+Clinical Phase 2 - Healthcare of the Elderly

 During this module you will have an intensive block of learning in the speciality fields of geriatric medicine, old age psychiatry (OAP) and gerontology.
 You’ll have a three-day class-based introduction to the specifics of the field before your three-week clinical attachment begins.
 You’ll cover clinical problems, ethical issues and multidisciplinary working.
 There is a community focus, from a rehabilitation perspective and you’ll deal with complex disability and continuing care.